dataviscourse2024/group-project-soundscape-chronicles/README.md

 2. Open index.html in a web browser to view the visualizations.
 3. Run cleanUpData.py to preprocess the data if needed.

-OR click on Github Pages Link
+OR click on Github Pages Link [SoundScape Chronicles](https://dataviscourse2024.github.io/group-project-soundscape-chronicles/)

 ## Contributers